 - beware currents and their effect when combined with changeable wind

 - don’t buy a boat

-Finally, don’t ever tell a yachtsman they are sailing in paradise!
+Finally, don’t ever tell a cruiser they are living the dream and sailing in paradise!

 Share this Post